 That depends entirely on whether or not you are willing to sign an affidavit stating that you are unable to enter the polling place due to physical disability.

 Numbered Memo 2020-20 states “Any voter who votes curbside must sign the curbside affidavit.
 A person is not eligible to vote curbside solely because they are the driver or passenger in a car with a voter who is eligible to vote curbside”.
 Note other elements of this memo (specifically those related to COVID-19) have since been superseded, but the above guidance is still current.

 So, under current state guidance, curbside voting as it is defined in N.C.G.S.
 163-166.9 is taken to be intended solely for those with an attested disability preventing them from accessing the polling place.
-The requirement for voting curbside is that that voter sign the legally binding affidavit stating they are unable to enter the polling place due to disability.
+The sole requirement for voting curbside is that that voter sign the affidavit stating they are unable to enter the polling place due to disability.

 False attestation to the aforementioned affidavit is a Class I Felony (N.C.G.S.
 163-275(4)).

 A ‘sample ballot’ is a document containing all physical elements of a live ballot of a particular style, with a visual disclaimer stating that it is not intended for live voting (pursuant to N.C.G.S.
 163-165.2(b)).
 Official disclaimers render a ballot unable to be read and clearly state that they are intended for educational purposes; as such, sample ballots are allowed to be copied and distributed (even by third parties) if they were originally from an official source.

 Having in one’s possession a document that is, functionally or literally, a live ballot outside of a polling place absent permission for such as part of the fulfillment of a statutory obligation along with the presence of accompanying chain of custody procedures, is a crime (N.C.G.S.
 163-273(a)(2); N.C.G.S.
 163-275(9) (situationally)).